pubware/pubware/README.md

 ### External

-The `external` plugins are executed in the order they are defined:
+The `external` plugins can be used for any additional functionality:

 ```json
 {